cclib/cclib.github.io/_sources/data_notes.txt

 mocoeffs[1][:,0] -- An array of the 1st basis function coefficients for the every beta molecular orbital

-Note: For restricted calculation, '''mocoeffs''' is still a list, but it only contains a single rank 2 array so you access the matrix with mocoeffs[0].
+Note: For restricted calculation, ``mocoeffs`` is still a list, but it only contains a single rank 2 array so you access the matrix with mocoeffs[0].

 * GAMESS UK - need to use FORMAT HIGH if you want information on all of the eigenvalues to be available (see the [http://www.cfs.dl.ac.uk/docs/gamess_manual/chap3/node8.html#SECTION00083000000000000000 manual] for more info).
 Unfortunately, for unrestricted calculations FORMAT HIGH does not increase the number of orbitals for which the molecular orbital coefficents are printed.
 Note that there may be more orbital information on the alpha orbitals compared to the beta orbitals, and as a result, the extra beta molecular orbital coefficients for which information is not available will be padded out with zeros.